Mahou Shoujo Nante Mouiidesukara: Characters

 The protagonist.
 A girl who becomes magical girl after meeting Miton.
-After she transforms, she was fit in the swimsuit, much to her chagrin and embarrassment.
-She allows Miton to accompany her but repulses his attempt for intimate interactions.
+After she transforms, she was fit in a swimsuit, much to her chagrin and embarrassment.
+She allows Miton to accompany her, but repulses his attempt for intimate interactions.
 She is serious in studying and good at cooking, unlike many magical girls that Miton knew before.
 She can create and control water when she is a magical girl.